chehak123/GirlMeetup/CONTRIBUTING.md

 ```
 ![ForkDemo](public/image/fork.jpg)

-- If you have already forked the project, update your copy before working.
+- If you have already forked the project :bookmark:, update your copy before working.
 ```
 $ git remote update
 $ git checkout <branch-name>
 $ git rebase upstream/<branch-name>
 ```
-## Step 2 : Branch
+## Step :two: : Branch :herb:
 **Make a branch only if you are working on a major feature otherwise skip this step.**
 Create a new branch.
 Use its name to identify the issue your addressing.
 ```